CamBenoite/Assessment/README.md

 # Assessment
 There is 2 files, A fan class and the driver class
-I coded my solution on my pc and then uploaded it to github, if any questions feel free to ask :)
+/nI coded my solution on my pc and then uploaded it to github, if any questions feel free to ask :)